MidasXIV/Adonis/README.md

 * The application identifies hand gestures and prompts details on the screen or controls the mouse.

 ## STEPs
-[ ] look into commandline tools using node js.
+- [ ] look into commandline tools using node js.
-[ ] how to access the webcam and run in background.
+- [ ] how to access the webcam and run in background.
-[ ] use tensorflow on this data.
+- [ ] use tensorflow on this data to recognise gestures.